 3 Reasons to Start a Personal Blog (& Become a Personal Blogger)

 So why does anyone start a personal blog?
-If you’re looking to make money online, there are plenty of better options.
-Going into a niche like travel blogging or food blogging is likely to make your blog much easier to monetize.
+If you want to make money online, there are plenty of better options.
+Going into a niche like travel blogging or food blogging will likely make your blog much more accessible to monetize.

 But if you’re drawn to blogging as a form of self-expression or as a new hobby, then making money may not be of interest to you – or at least, it probably isn’t your priority.
 Here are a few of the best reasons to start a personal blog.